asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 The purpose of the `components` object is to promote reusability and maintainability of the AsyncAPI document.
 By centralizing common definitions in the components section, you can avoid duplicating code and ensure consistency across different parts of the API specification.
 It also enhances the readability and understandability of the document by providing a clear separation of concerns.

-The `components` object includes properties such as:
+Some of the fields `components` object holds are:

 - `schemas`: An object to hold reusable Schema Object.
 - `servers`: An object to hold reusable Server Objects.